-Short Term Guests
+- Short Term Guests and Candidates

 These are individuals traveling to campus from outside the UO who plan to be on campus for a period of less than an academic term (or three months).
 Examples include guest speakers, research collaborators, search candidates, etc. The form should be completed by the visitor’s or guest’s host department.
 Note: Travel should be reconsidered entirely if current CDC guidelines indicate that the traveler will be subject to a self-isolation period upon arrival.

 These are matriculated, degree-seeking students enrolled in UO classes for spring and arriving or returning from international locations.
 The form is to be completed by all students returning from outside the U.S.

 - Incoming Employees and Long Term Visiting Scholars